derek-zhou/liv/README.md

 ## Orbit integration

 The folks at [Orbit](https://orbit.love) are kind enough to provide free services to anyone that has reasonably low volume of traffic.
-Orbit is a tool to analysis activities, so you can find out who among your corrspondances are actively engaged with you, and who are drifting away.
+Orbit is a tool to analize activities, so you can find out who among your corespondances are actively engaged with you, and who are drifting away.
 You need to fill out the Orbit API key and the Orbit workspace in the configuration page.
 Both can be found from your Orbit profile.

 ## Disclaimer